-The Philistines most notable mention in the Bible was during the era of the Judges and during the reign of Kings Saul and David.
-Samson the famed strongman fought against the Philistines and was even overcome by a Philistine woman named Delilah.
+The Philistines most notable mention in the Bible was during the era of the Judges and the reign of Kings Saul and David.
+Samson, the famed strongman, fought against the Philistines and was even overcome by a Philistine woman named Delilah.
 King Saul had to battle against the tyranny of the Philistines when they used the giants from Gath as a part of their armies.
 One Philistine giant named Goliath helped to mark the beginning of King David’s reign.
 The Philistines contended with Israel up until the time the Assyrians conquered the whole region during the 8th century B.C.
-After the Assyrians took over the area the Philistines were no longer relevant and were absorbed by other cultures.
+After the Assyrians had taken over the area, the Philistines were no longer relevant and were absorbed by other cultures.

 Philistines In the Bible